penuts7644/pygor/README.rst

 It is also possible to help out ImmunoProbs development by forking this project and creating a `pull request <https://github.com/penuts7644/immuno-probs/compare>`__ to submit new features.

-When using a forked copy ImmunoProbs, make sure to have the correct Python version installed.
-Install the local Python development requirements using the ``make setup`` command.

 **Developed in collaboration with Sandve and Greiff labs.**

 .. |Test Status| image:: https://github.com/penuts7644/immuno-probs/workflows/test/badge.svg